|

 A mistake that most inexperienced buyers make is they fail

-almost every aspect of buying a new home - including how the
+affects almost every aspect of buying a new home - including

-Offer To Purchase is constructed.
-Martha's Vineyard real estate
+how the Offer To Purchase is constructed.
+Any real estate

-property without knowing if the buyer can afford the home
+a buyer real estate without knowing if that buyer can afford

-they are looking at.
-It is generally recommended that the
+the homes they are looking at.
+Therefore, it is generally

-first thing a buyer needs to do is pre-qualify themselves
+recommended that the first thing a buyer needs to do before

 so they know exactly how much they can afford to spend for

-their dream home and how much cash they will need for a down
+their dream home, and how much cash they will need for a

-payment.
-Pre-qualification acts as a dry run for the loan
+down payment.
+Pre-qualification acts as a dry run for the

-arrive at an estimate of how much of a mortgage you can afford.
+to arrive at an estimate of how much of a mortgage you can

-The whole process may take only minutes and there is usually
+afford.
+The whole process may take only minutes and there

-no charge to the buyer.
-The pre-qualification is non-binding
+is usually no charge to the buyer.
+The pre-qualification

-to the lender because the information you provide has
+is non-binding to the lender because the information

-not been verified.
-However, it serves as a good indication
+you provide has not been verified.
+However, it serves as

 This also simplifies the pre-approval process which is the

 next step.
-In many cases, the buyer will be surprised because
+In many cases, the buyer will be pleasantly surprised

 PRE-APPROVAL vs. PRE-QUALIFICATION: